-If you are reading this, we have likely agreed to a settlement of your workers’ comp case.
-But agreeing on the numbers is only the start of the process.
+However, when it comes to workers’ compensation claim settlements, agreeing on the numbers is only the start of the process.

 Maryland workers’ comp settlements are NOT like a personal injury settlement.
 When you agree to a settlement in personal injury cases, the insurer sends a check, you sign a release of claims, and it is over.

 Several state and federal laws are what make this process complicated.
 It is not my policy, or the other attorney’s policy, or the insurance company’s policy.
-Maryland workers’ comp is a very highly regulated process and that includes settlement.
+Maryland workers’ comp is a very highly regulated process, including the settlement.

-How long will this take?
+How long will a workers comp settlement claim take in Maryland?
 Usually, it takes 45 days or so from the moment we make an agreement until we actually have a check in hand.
 Most of that is waiting on other people.
 I know it stinks.
 But there is no way to shortcut this process.
 I will try to break down the coming process in a step by step outline.

 (1) Is your case on appeal?
 Remand it!